Daiichi Sankyo pledges bold action on Ranbaxy production problems

-TOKYO Japan's Daiichi Sankyo Co Ltd (4568.T) said it would step up support of Indian drugmaking arm Ranbaxy Laboratories Ltd (RANB.NS) and send personnel to help resolve problems at a factory that U.S. regulators have banned from supplying pharmaceutical ingredients.
+TOKYO Jan 31 Japan's Daiichi Sankyo Co Ltd said it would step up support of Indian drugmaking arm Ranbaxy Laboratories Ltd and send personnel to help resolve problems at a factory that U.S. regulators have banned from supplying pharmaceutical ingredients.

 "We have already put a lot of effort into our support but that has not been enough," Manabu Sakai, senior executive officer at Daiichi Sankyo, told an earnings briefing on Friday.